 2.2.
-Computational Method
+Computational method

 Computational fluid dynamics (CFD) was used here to model fluid flow and conjugate heat transfer.
-Numerical results were obtained using OpenFOAM v1812 [41], an open-source CFD software written in C++.
+Numerical results were obtained using OpenFOAM v1812 [49], an open-source CFD software written in C++.
 A conjugate heat transfer solver, chtMultiRegionSimpleFoam, was used to model incompressible, steady-state fluid and heat transfer between different bodies, where the solid region is modelled with the heat conduction equation and the fluid-solid solutions are coupled at the common boundaries by imposing continuity of temperature and heat flux.

 Our CFD models included a fluid domain of dimensions $10 \times 90 \times 10$ mm, which encapsulate the solid lattice test structure.
 Inlet and outlet pipes were used, 20 mm in length each.
 This was sufficient for the flow to develop and transition in to the structures and to prevent the propagation of any divergent results upstream from the outlet.
 The snappyHexMesh utility was used to import STL representations of the lattice structures into the computational domain to provide CFD meshes.
-Finally, heat was applied to the lattice structure via a constant-temperature 'heater' (dimensions $10 \times 50 \times 2$ mm) at 323 K at the base of the modelled domain.
+Finally, a constant-temperature boundary condition at 323 K is applied to the base of the modelled solid and fluid domains within the lattice structures to simulate the effect of a heater.
 Heating was applied in one direction in order to be more closely analogous to real applications (e.g., liquid cooling of a CPU or GPU) and to examine the impact of a directional heat source.
 The fluid-solid boundary was modelled as a smooth interface.
 This was chosen instead of a rough interface, which may be more reflective of AM components generally, in order to obtain useful structure-performance relationships applicable across a range of manufacturing and materials scenarios.
-The schematics of the computational domain of a simple circular channel model (which was used for numerical validation) are given in figure 2.
+The effect of surface roughness on the fluid dynamics was also found to be negligible when considering arithmetic average roughnesses, $R_a$ , of 10 μm, which is representative of metal upward-facing surfaces produced from a range of AM materials and processes [50-53].
+This was determined by examining flow through a gyroid lattice with and without the inclusion of a rough surface.
+We observed no appreciable difference in the resulting fully developed flow or heat transport.
+The schematics of the computational domain of a circular channel model (used for numerical validation) are given in Fig. 2.